 In 2019 we introduced the award category Trail advocate of the year.
 Winners Nynne Marie Bech (Trail Builders Copenhagen) and Tom Cole (Aberdeenshire Trail Association) showed what an amazing impact local advocacy heroes can have in their community.
 One could argue that in 2020, and now again in 2021, trail advocacy is more important than ever, with increased demand and usership of the trails.
 The focus of the 2020 ‘covid’ edition of TCoYT focused on keeping it local, and our two winners, Mike Hanson from Woburn Bike Trails, and Corinne Dutretre from Vélo club du Pays de Fayence, were integral members in inspiring and engaging their communities to get involved.

 This category honors passionate and tireless trail advocates for exceptional work in advancing mountain biking opportunities in their local community, region or even country.
 We all know trail fairies don’t exist and that it takes a lot of time to transform communities through mountain biking.
 We’re looking for those trail heroes (man and woman) that rolled up their sleeves, made a difference and deserve some recognition.

+In order to become ‘Trail Advocate of the year’, you need to be nominated by your local trail crew members, your community representatives, land manager, colleague or bike buddy or maybe even by that board member or politician.
 We’re looking for both female and male candidates.
-If you know somebody that has been of great importance for mountain biking, worked to create trails or preserved access or started that awesome kids mountainbike program, than you should nominate him or her by submitting this form.
+Nominations should be submitted by May 30 th, 2021 latest.
+If you know somebody that has been of great importance for mountain biking, worked to create trails or preserved access or started that awesome kids mountain bike program, than you should nominate him or her by using the following form.